 - A drag-and-drop feature can be considered as an imperfect customization tool.
 Things are different if you’re confident with a code – Weebly makes it easy to edit or add a bit of code.

-- For some reasons, Weebly blocked all traffic from China, Russia and Ukraine.
+- For some reason, Weebly blocked all traffic from China, Russia, and Ukraine.
 That means a good chunk of web visiting could be cut for many blogs and online business owners who own the website based on this platform.